A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Term information

-The term information determines the types of lease, which can be fixed-term or flexible.
+The term information determines the types of leases, which can be fixed-term or flexible.
 Whatever the case, you need to specify the term information to establish the length of the rental agreement and even the lease’s end date.

 Rental amount